 While fireworks can be fun for some people, we have to bear in mind that not everyone enjoys loud displays.

-This Calming Companions’ initiative was such a success that it will likely be repeated again next year.
-Maricopa County Animal Care and Control works tirelessly to care for the animals in their community, helping pets be reunited with their families and finding stray animals loving new homes.
+This Calming Companions initiative was such a success!
+Maricopa County Animal Care and Control work tirelessly to care for the animals in their community, helping pets be reunited with their families and finding stray animals loving new homes.
 If you are looking to adopt, volunteer, or help in any other way, please get in touch.